preetsojitra2712/docflow-ai/README.md

-DocFlow AI
+# DocFlow AI

 DocFlow AI is an early-stage backend system for document upload, storage, and secure retrieval.
 This project focuses on building a production-quality backend foundation before adding advanced features such as search, background processing, and AI-powered document understanding.

 The repository reflects active development and incremental progress toward a scalable document platform.

+---

-Project Status
+## Project Status

 🚧 Actively under development

 This repository currently represents the backend core of the system.
 The goal at this stage is correctness, security, and clean architecture rather than a finished user product.

-What is implemented so far
+---

+## What Is Implemented So Far

 The system currently supports:

-User login with secure session handling
+- User login with secure session handling

-Uploading documents through an API
+- Uploading documents through an API

-Storing files in object storage (S3-compatible)
+- Storing files in object storage (S3-compatible)

-Storing document metadata in a relational database
+- Storing document metadata in a relational database

-Listing documents owned by a user
+- Listing documents owned by a user

-Downloading documents via secure, time-limited URLs
+- Downloading documents via secure, time-limited URLs

-Deleting documents
+- Deleting documents

-Admin-only audit logs showing system activity
+- Admin-only audit logs showing system activity

-Fully dockerized local development setup
+- Fully dockerized local development setup

 All critical actions such as login, upload, download, and delete are recorded for traceability.

+---

-Tech Stack
+## Tech Stack

-Backend
+### Backend

-Node.js
+- Node.js

-Fastify
+- Fastify

-TypeScript
+- TypeScript

-Database
+### Database

-PostgreSQL
+- PostgreSQL

-Prisma ORM with migrations
+- Prisma ORM with migrations

-Object Storage
+### Object Storage

-MinIO (S3-compatible)
+- MinIO (S3-compatible)

-Infrastructure and Tooling
+### Infrastructure and Tooling

-Docker and Docker Compose
+- Docker and Docker Compose

-pnpm workspaces (monorepo)
+- pnpm workspaces (monorepo)

-WSL (Ubuntu) for development
+- WSL (Ubuntu) for development

-curl and PowerShell for API testing
+- curl and PowerShell for API testing

+---

-High-Level Architecture
+## High-Level Architecture

-Clients authenticate and interact with a Fastify API.
+- Clients authenticate and interact with a Fastify API

-Uploaded files are stored in MinIO object storage.
+- Uploaded files are stored in MinIO object storage

-Metadata is stored in PostgreSQL using Prisma.
+- Metadata is stored in PostgreSQL using Prisma

-Files are downloaded using secure presigned URLs.
+- Files are downloaded using secure presigned URLs

-All services run locally via Docker in development.
+- All services run locally via Docker in development

 This mirrors common production architectures used in real backend systems.

+---

-Monorepo Structure
+## Monorepo Structure

 docflow-ai/
 ├── apps/
 │ └── api/ # Fastify API service
 ├── packages/
 │ └── db/ # Prisma schema, migrations, DB utilities
 ├── infra/ # Infrastructure related files
 ├── scripts/ # Local utility scripts
 ├── docker-compose.yml # Postgres and MinIO
 ├── prisma.config.ts
 ├── pnpm-workspace.yaml
 └── README.md

+---

-Local Development Setup
+## Local Development Setup

-Requirements
+### Requirements

-Node.js 20+
+- Node.js 20+

-pnpm
+- pnpm

-Docker
+- Docker

-Setup
+### Setup

 pnpm install
 cp .env.example .env
 docker compose up -d